-They threw themselves into task and by all accounts it was one of the most effective campaigns of the war.
-“The Navy told us that every time we appeared at a defense plant,” Alleta Sullivan later wrote, “the production record of the plant went surging magically upward.”
+They threw themselves into the task and, by all accounts, it was one of the most effective campaigns of the war.
+“The Navy told us that every time we appeared at a defense plant,” Alleta later wrote, “the production record of the plant went surging magically upward.”

 The couple took time out from their first tour to attend a solemn Mass in New York’s St. Patrick’s Cathedral.
 Greeting them, Monsignor Joseph F. Flannelly said, “I have received kings and queens and premiers, but no one has been more welcome here than Mrs. Sullivan.”
-When the tour was over, they still continued to do other events the reset of the war.
-By the end of the war they had visited over 200 factories and shipyards in 65 cities and spoken to more than a million workers.
+When the tour was over, they still continued to do other events for the rest of the war.
+By war's end, they had visited more than 200 factories and shipyards in 65 cities and spoken to more than a million workers.

 In April 1943, Genevieve, who had gone from being one of six siblings to an only child in the blink of an eye, enlisted in the Navy.
 It was another PR bonanza for the Navy.
 The Sullivan family was making yet another sacrifice for the war effort.

-The final step making the Sullivan brothers an American icon was the movie of their lives, “The Fighting Sullivans,” in 1944, while the war was still going on.
-As was the case with most movies made during the war, when everyone, including Hollywood, was expected to get behind the war effort, it was part fact and part fiction.
+The final step making the Sullivan brothers American icons was the creation of their story in the film “The Fighting Sullivans” in 1944, while the war was still going on.
+As was the case with most movies made during the war, everyone, including Hollywood, was expected to get behind the war effort, so the film version was part fact and part fiction.
 No fictionalizing was needed to convince the country that the Sullivan family had paid an incredible cost in defense of the country, of course.
 And the movie did not include the amazing story of Tom and Alleta’s service to the nation in the aftermath of their family tragedy; so many know how the sons died, but far fewer now know the story of how their parents served the country in its aftermath.

-After the war there were a few more honors for the Sullivans and their sons.
+After the war, there were a few more honors for the Sullivans and their sons.
 In 1948, when the first Gold Star Mothers stamps were issued, the first sheet of stamps were presented to Alleta Sullivan.
-In Waterloo, The Five Sullivan Brothers Conventions Center and the Sullivan Brothers Iowa Veterans Museum were named for their sons, along with a street and a public park.
+In Waterloo, The Five Sullivan Brothers Conventions Center and the Sullivan Brothers Iowa Veterans Museum were named for Alleta and Tom's sons, along with a street and a public park.